Utah-CS3550-Fall-2023/assignments/study-guide.md

 You should be able to attach event handlers with jQuery's `on` method and know the `target` field and `preventDefault` method on events.

+You should know about the `$.ajax` function, including at least the `method` and `data` fields in the options object.
+You should be able to make asynchronous requests using the `success` callback.
+You should be able to handle errors using the `error` callback.
+You should be able to use `$.ajax` as a promise with `await`.
+You should be know how to move `await` calls later in the code to enable more parallelism.